zacharysiegel/Bacter/notes.md

          On birth, release sparks particle effect
       Fix ctf base world corner rendering bug
    aX.1.0 - Visual Enhancement
+      Polygon skin
+         Random number of vertices
+         Random radians between using perlin noise
+         Fill color
+      Fullscreen button
+      Mouse click, in, and out behavior correction
+         Do not change background color on mouse down, only on mouse hover
+      More applicable freeze tooltip art
+      Images for tooltip art
+         Higher detail/resolution
       Add substance to the world (background)
          Pickups that lower cooldowns
          Pickups that increase radius